rikhuijzer/blog/index.md

 For example, fitting a linear model requires minimizing the sum of squares.
 By adding the code, this blog aims to show that statistical results are not created by some magical procedure.

-For example, creating a plot can be done in a few lines of code
+For example, creating a plot can be done in a few lines of code:

 ```julia:./basic-plot.jl
 using AlgebraOfGraphics, CairoMakie